keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 Keptn consists of multiple components, each of which enables a specific use-case.
-Each of the components is packaged into a subchart of Keptn which has parameters that can be configured for that component in the umbrella `values.yaml` file.
+Each of the components is packaged into a subchart of Keptn which has values that can be configured for that component in the umbrella `values.yaml` file.

 The following table summarizes the Keptn umbrella chart scheme;